 i.
 On receiving your letter, the Ethics Secretary will check that the counsellor is a current Member of, or Provisional Member of NZAC and will establish whether the concern meets the criteria (see above) for receiving concerns and complaints.
 If it does not, you will be offered information about what other avenues might be available to you.

-2. Request for a written response from the Member or Applicant
+Request for a written response from the member (Box 7 of the flowchart).

 Assistance to seek private resolution